iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > The app doesnt do what its suppose to at all unfortunately.<br> :date: __2020-12-23 04:05:02__

 > App is a joke if no one is reporting they have covid.
 Daughter tested postive and i am exposed.
 App never notified me.<br> :date: __2020-12-19 21:14:34__

-> Worthless.
-Not everyone is using it, and it doesn't connect to any other states.
-So basically you've just just installed an app that connects to no one.
-And now it hasn't bothered checking for exposure in over a month?!
-Uninstalled and moving on.<br> :date: __2020-12-16 20:52:18__

-> Since this app is suppose to alert people on whom has covid it never did even to this day alert me about my roommate who has covid ...
-So now im quarantining because this app is b.s.😒 using up my memory and sh\*\**<br> :date: __2020-12-16 03:36:49__

-> Do you waste your time on this app<br> :date: __2020-12-12 11:51:58__